satheeshpolu/satheeshpolu/README.md

 My expertise spans across **frontend frameworks, backend development, cloud infrastructure,** and **CI/CD pipelines** - with an emphasis on **code quality**, **performance**, and **collaboration**.

 - 💡 12+ years in software engineering
-- 🧩 Full-stack expertise - React, Node, Ruby on Rails, Spring Boot
+- 🧩 Full-stack expertise - React, Angular, Vue, Node, Ruby on Rails, Spring Boot
 - 🧠 Strong in architecture, micro frontends, and modern UI frameworks
 - 🤝 Experienced in leading teams, mentoring, and agile facilitation